-To get in the holiday spirit, let's view this beautiful video of an Italian Christmas market in Trento, Italy.
+Let's view this beautiful video of an Italian Christmas market in Trento, Italy, to get in the holiday spirit.
 My dear friend Elisabetta sent this to me.
 Enjoy!

-Note: I left the sound on, so you could hear singing and the Italian language.
+Note: I left the sound on so that you could hear singing and the Italian language.
 You can mute the audio if needed.

 Now, onto the Italian Christmas food and traditions...

 Traditional Italian Christmas Food in Italy